riskimidiw/koran-teknologi/.github/copilot.instruction.md

 # Feature
 - Scrap multiple websites based on the given URL and fetch the latest data withing the config timerange
 - Deliver index consisting blog title, blog source, and date
-- Run this program periodically based on config
+- Run this program periodically based on the config
     - Config: Run Daily
 - Supported Channels:
     - Telegram